Who Killed Lucy Beale?: Investigation following Lucy's death

 At the wedding reception, a troubled Jane returns home.
 She contacts Masood, and asks him to take Bobby (now Elliot Carrington) to his house overnight.
 Masood is confused but noticing how distressed Jane is, agrees to look after Bobby.
 Ian returns home looking for Jane, while Peter return to The Vic and drags Cindy home.
 There, he reveals Lauren's discovery and questions the family about their involvement.
 Realising that Denise was home all night, Ian heads out to find her, but is sidetracked when Martin Fowler (James Bye) informs him of the discovery of Nick Cotton's (John Altman) body.
 Ian speaks to Dot Branning (June Brown), who confesses that she allowed Nick to die.
-Ian realises that Lucy may not have been killed out of hate, and tells Mick Carter (Danny Dyer) that he's putting the final pieces of the puzzle together.
+Ian realises that Lucy may not have been killed out of hate, and tells Mick Carter (Danny Dyer) that he is putting the final pieces of the puzzle together.
 Peter spots Denise on the Square and accuses her of killing Lucy, but Ian intervenes and protests Denise's innocence.
 He then phones home and makes an ambiguous call, instructing the person to get everyone else out of the house because he has figured out what happened.
 When he returns, Jane is home alone.
 Ian demands to know what happened, and covering for Bobby, Jane lies and claims to have accidentally killed Lucy during an argument.
 Ian smashes up the kitchen in rage, attracting the attention of Peter and Cindy.
 The three confront Jane, but Ian begins to suspect that she is lying, realising that her story makes little sense.